Why Most Marketing rings hollow—and How We Fix It.

 Campaigns, media engagement, digital communications, and public-facing teams all align around a coherent story.

-Narrative strategy does not replace communications, marketing, or sales.
+This work does not replace your marketing, PR, or sales teams.

 It makes them more effective.

-At English Public, narrative strategy is the foundation for helping organizations communicate their value with clarity and conviction.
+At English Public, this is how we help organizations convey their value with clarity and conviction—and build marketing that's actually worth funding.

-Engagements typically result in a narrative framework, messaging matrix, and tools that can be applied across communications, leadership messaging, and sales conversations.
+Engagements typically result in a narrative framework, messaging matrix, and tools that can be applied across digital marketing, communications, leadership messaging, and sales conversations.

 WHAT THIS ENABLES.